 This means that anyone who has the BIN files for both discs can now patch their original copy of the game to play it in English; just in time for Halloween!

-In case you're unfamiliar, R?MJ: The Mystery Hospital is a first-person interactive adventure game, not unlike Warp's D. Developed by System Sacom and published by Bandai, it came out for Sega Saturn in 1997, before being ported to the PlayStation 1.
+In case you're unfamiliar, R?MJ: The Mystery Hospital is a first-person interactive adventure game, not unlike Warp's D. Developed by System Sacom and published by Bandai, it came out for the Sega Saturn and PlayStation 1 in 1997.

 The game follows four individuals, including a goofy skateboarder named Tomowo, who find themselves trapped together inside a creepy hospital after an outbreak of a deadly virus sends the building into lockdown.
 Together you must investigate this gloomy setting to find a way out while uncovering the truth behind a series of ancient paintings that have mysteriously appeared across the hospital walls.